anpylar/anpylar-docs/docs/tutorial/top4/index.rst

 Adding a ``PyroService``
 ========================

-A service in *AnPyLar* has no specific requirements: the attributes, API (*methods*) is for the end user to define.
+A service in *AnPyLar* has no specific requirements: the attributes and API (*methods*) are for the end user to define.

 .. note:: A ``Service`` base class might be implemented in the future giving
           services certain default properties, like parent-child